InfoSec812/openapi-vertx-services/README.md

      - `context.assertEquals(default, result.getStatusCode());`
        - This is caused because the specification doesn't define the default return code
    - In the `pom.xml`, remove the `<classifier>processor</classifier>` line from the `vertx-web-api-service` dependency
-1. Now we should be able to compile!
+1. Now we should be able to compile and run...
+Right now, the API is defined and you can make requests, but all requests will return an error of "Not Implemented".

 ## Getting started coding

-The generated code created some interfaces for the services under `<base package>/services`, and some aenemic implementations under `<base package>/services/impl`.
+The generated code created some interfaces for the services under `<base package>/services`, and some anemic implementations under `<base package>/services/impl`.
 In order to get up and running, we just need to implement our business logic in those implementation classes.

 Some other things to note which were generated: